 If you made nice progress, and believe that you could benefit from another round of the same program, then bump up your 1RM slightly and go at it again.

 You don’t necessarily have to enter your actual new 1RM.
-For instance, if you increased your 1RM by 10 kg, it might be enough to only enter a 5 kg higher 1RM.
+For instance, if you increase your 1RM by 10 kg, it might be enough only to enter a 5 kg higher 1RM.
 That will give you heavier training weights throughout the whole program, and will probably be enough to trigger more growth.